kilimanj4r0/quotes-recsys/README.md

 We will experiment with the **first two classifiers**.
 There are reasons to decline 3, 4, and 5:
 - `roberta-base-go_emotions` outperforms `EmoRoBERTa` on the same dataset
 -  `bert-base-uncased-emotion` and `emotion_text_classifier` are trained to predict only 6 Ekman emotions, so we consider it as not enough for our task.
-Also, according to Demszky *et al.* [[2]](https://arxiv.org/pdf/2005.00547.pdf), the 6 emotion categories proposed by Ekman in 1992 are very basic and recent findings in psychology offered to have more complex "semantic space" of emotion.
+Also, according to Demszky *et al.* [[2]](https://arxiv.org/pdf/2005.00547.pdf), the 6 emotion categories proposed by Ekman in 1992 are very basic and recent findings in psychology offered a more complex "semantic space" of emotion.

 ### Goal

-The goal is to build *content-based recommendation system*.
+The goal is to build a *content-based recommendation system*.
 By choosing this approach, we will recommend to user $x$ similar to previous items rated highly by $x$.

 We need to construct a dataset of user interactions with items.
 Our setting is:
 - **user**: represented by unique id and text (diary-style) + features of the text (emotions)
 - **item**: represented by unique id and quote + features of the quote (emotions)
 - **interaction**: weight that denotes whether user liked the item or not, i.e., it can be either -1 or 1

-Therefore, by combining all things we will get our utilty matrix (dataset).
+Therefore, by combining all things we will get our utility matrix (dataset).

 ### Preliminary Solution Steps

 1. Solve Gathering Ratings problem
     1. Collect samples that represent **user** and **item** (filtering suitable data)
-    2. Construct feature vector for each **user** and **item** by using multi-label classifier (choosing somehow apropriate classifier)
+    2. Construct feature vector for each **user** and **item** by using multi-label classifier (choosing somehow appropriate classifier)
     3. Utilize some model that will create a dataset of "reasonable" pairs (diary-style text, quote) so the we can annotate it.
     4. Build a dataset manually (or using external tools) by creating interaction examples based on the dataset of pairs (diary-style text, quote).
     5. Split the dataset into train and test